decaporg/decap-cms/website/content/docs/azure-backend.md

 weight: 20
 title: Azure
 ---
 For repositories stored on Azure, the `azure` backend allows CMS users to log in directly with their Azure account.
-Note that all users must have write access to your content repository for this to work.
+Note that all users must have write access to your content repository for this to work.0

 In order to get Netlify-CMS working with Azure DevOps, you need a Tenant Id and an Application Id.